 Amino acids are sequenced together in different combinations to perform almost every biological process.
 These sequences turn proteins into:

-- Antibodies for immune system protection
+- Antibodies for immune system support

 - Hormones to regulate insulin

 - Structural components including collagen, keratin, elastin, muscles, tissues, cell membranes